Florida could extend time for NCAA on student-athlete pay

 Nevertheless, he said, the NCAA should be accorded more time to address the issue on its own.

 The proposal has garnered bipartisan support in the Florida Legislature.
-A similar proposal has already reached the House floor for consideration and could again be taken up soon.
+A similar proposal has already reached the House floor.

-Several lawmakers expressed misgivings about the NCAA’s speed in reaching a resolution on the matter, but agreed to give it more time.
+Some lawmakers expressed misgivings about how quickly the NCAA will act, but agreed to give it more time.

-Ever since California decided to allow college athletes to earn money from their prowess in the sports arena, a growing number of states are looking into similar action.
+Ever since California decided to allow college athletes to earn money off their fame, a growing number of states are looking into similar action.

 Similar efforts are underway in Georgia, Maryland, New York, South Carolina and Washington, among others.
 Congress may also be taking up the effort.